Heavy rain and flooding all across the U.S. and Canada have delayed the soy and corn planting season extensively. Is this year’s yield on the line?

 Resolve the high risks of weeds with accurate weed analyses

-Another thing drone-based precision agriculture and smart farming can help with right now is proper weed analysis that will tell the growers where weeds are located and how much of the field is affected.
+Another thing drone-based precision agriculture and smart farming can help with right now is proper Weed Detection analysis that will tell the growers where weeds are located and how much of the field is affected.

 As with drone-based stand counts, the field map is stitched together and uploaded to the Agremo app, which combines precision agriculture and smart farming.